Almaty Nightlife: Best Bars, Clubs & Live Music

 Best nights: Friday and Saturday are peak.
 Thursday is “going-out Thursday” for the working crowd and many clubs host special events.
 Sunday through Wednesday, most clubs are closed or near-empty.

-Dress codes: Upmarket clubs (ABR, ICON) enforce dress codes strictly.
+Dress codes: Mainstream Almaty clubs can enforce dress codes strictly.
 Men need closed-toe shoes, no athletic wear, collared shirt recommended.
-Women have more flexibility but trainers and overly casual outfits can be turned away.
-Underground venues (Bult) care less about fashion and more about attitude.
+Women have more flexibility, but trainers and overly casual outfits can still be turned away.
+When in doubt, dress up rather than down.

 Live Music Venues